Audition Songs by Musical

 “Follow Your Heart” – Hope, Bobby

-Look at the Sky” – Bobby, Pennywise, Ensemble
+Look At the Sky” – Bobby, Pennywise, Ensemble

 Don’t Be the Bunny” – Cladwell, Hope, Ensemble